elegant-scipy/elegant-scipy/markdown/ch3.markdown

 ## Graphs and the NetworkX library

-To introduce you to graphs, we will reproduce some results from the paper ["Structural properties of the *Caenorhabditis elegans* neuronal network"](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1001066), by Varshney *et al*, 2011.
-Note that in this context the term "graph" is synonymous with "network", but not with "plot".
-Mathematicians and computer scientists invented slightly different words to discuss these: graph = network, vertex = node, and edge = link.
-As most people do, we will be using these terms interchangeably.

-You might be slightly more familiar with the network terminology: a network consists of *nodes* and *links* between the nodes.
-Equivalently, a graph consists of *vertices* and *edges* between the vertices.
-In NetworkX, you have `Graph` objects consisting of `nodes` and `edges` between the nodes.
-Oh well.

 Graphs are a natural representation for a bewildering variety of data.
 Pages on the world wide web, for example, can comprise nodes, while links between those pages can be, well, links.
 Or, in so-called *transcription networks*, nodes represent genes and edges connect genes that have a direct influence on each other's expression.

+> **Note: graphs and networks {.callout}**
+>
+> In this context, the term "graph" is synonymous with "network", not with
+> "plot".
+Mathematicians and computer scientists invented slightly different
+> words to discuss these: graph = network, vertex = node, and edge = link.
+As
+> most people do, we will be using these terms interchangeably.
+>
+> You might be slightly more familiar with the network terminology: a network
+> consists of *nodes* and *links* between the nodes.
+Equivalently, a graph
+> consists of *vertices* and *edges* between the vertices.
+In NetworkX, you
+> have `Graph` objects consisting of `nodes` and `edges` between the nodes.
+Oh
+> well!

+To introduce you to graphs, we will reproduce some results from the paper ["Structural properties of the *Caenorhabditis elegans* neuronal network"](http://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1001066), by Lav Varshney *et al*, 2011.

 In our example, we will represent neurons in the nematode worm's nervous system as nodes, and place an edge between two nodes when a neuron makes a synapse with